 - Cooking the chicken first: I initially tested cooking the seasoned chicken in the air fryer on its own, before adding the rice and vegetables.
 It definitely worked – the chicken was nicely cooked and browned – but it added an extra 10 – 12 minutes to the overall cook time.
 For a quick weeknight dinner, that felt like one step too many.

 - Cooking the chicken with the rice: This is the method I ended up using in the final recipe.
-By scattering the seasoned, diced chicken over the top of the rice and veggies, it cooks through at the same time as the rest of the dish.
+By scattering the seasoned, diced chicken on top of the rice and veggies, it cooks through at the same time as the rest of the dish.
 It gets about five minutes undisturbed on top (which helps it brown slightly), and then finishes cooking once everything is stirred and returned to the air fryer.
 It’s fast, effective, and keeps the recipe truly one-basket.

-- Bonus tip – velvet the chicken for takeout-style texture: If you have a little extra time, I highly recommend velveting your chicken first.
+Bonus tip – velvet the chicken for takeout-style texture: If you have a little extra time, I highly recommend velveting your chicken first.
 This Chinese technique of sprinkling a little baking soda over the chicken before rinsing and seasoning helps it stay silky, juicy, and super tender, even in the high heat of the air fryer.
-I tested it both ways, and while skipping this step is totally fine, velveting really does give you that authentic takeout-style bite.
-It only takes about 10 extra minutes of prep and marinating, and I think it’s worth it if you’re after the best texture.

-Yes!
-Frozen mixed vegetables work perfectly in this recipe and save a lot of prep time.
 You don’t need to defrost them – just mix them straight in with the rice and seasoning before air frying.
 They’ll thaw and cook as everything crisps up.

-Long-grain white rice (like jasmine or basmati) works best for a fluffy, non-sticky texture.
 Short-grain or sushi rice tends to clump more, which makes it harder to get that classic fried rice feel in the air fryer (but is still very tasty).
 Brown rice works well if that’s what you prefer.

-Absolutely!
-Just skip the chicken and egg, and add tofu or another plant-based protein.
 For an extra flavor boost, you could drizzle the finished rice with chili oil or chili crisp.

-Because you’re mixing the rice with sesame oil (along with the other seasoning) before cooking, this shouldn’t be a problem.
 If you know your air fryer isn’t super non-stick, spray the basket lightly with oil before adding the rice, or use a parchment paper lining.

 Like this recipe?
 Try these better-than-takeout ideas next